 Harbormaster’s Manor.
 Harbormaster Zintee Vanalan is a male tiefling noble.
 He oversees operations of the harbor.
 He is extremely wealthy and one of the most powerful nobles of the city.
 The manor is located on the highest land in the docks, providing a commanding view of the entire harbor.
 A large portion of the house operates as a public office where captains declare manifests, pay their fees and can purchase charts.

 Temple of the Sun.
-Every port in Vodari’s largest temple is the Temple of the Sun.
-Minori Ray, a female human priest of Tero happily welcomes anyone with love and light in their heart willing to make an offering.
-She is also happy to provide sell healing services or healing potions.
+The largest temple in every port in Vodari is the Temple of the Sun.
+Minori Ray, a female human priest of Tero, happily welcomes anyone with love and light in their heart willing to make an offering.
+She is also happy to provide healing services or healing potions.
 She will also offer refuge for anyone in trouble, hiding them in her temple.

 Temple of the Sea.
 Every port in Vodari has a temple (or at least a shrine) maintained by the donations of sailors looking for safe passage to their next port.
 Bree Tealeaf, a female halfling priest of Okeano, welcomes anyone with coins to donate and will offer blessings.
 She is also happy to sell healing potions.